 The black color on an ideal scope image indicates the areas where light is returned back at very high angles and creates contrasting patterns.

-The ideal scope images of a True Hearts diamond are often rich in contrasting red areas with negligible light leak regions and that makes them deliver utmost brilliance, fire, and light performance.
+The ideal scope images of a True Hearts diamond are often rich in contrasting red areas with negligible light leak regions, and that makes them deliver the utmost brilliance, fire, and light performance.

 The Bottom Line